-At Fernwood, we offer a choice of two European languages, French or German.
+At Fernwood, we offer a choice of two European

+languages, French or German.
 These are the languages most in demand by UK businesses.
-You can choose one of them, or you can take both!
+You can choose one of them, or, if you have the relevant experience, you can take both!
 Students will follow a full GCSE course in French and/or German.